 While it is usually difficult to get the right person on the phone at the first instance, even when you’re lucky, the person might not be in the mood to listen and could disconnect the call with impudence.
 So, there is no scope for a second approach.

 Systems that are designed to screen and deflect sales calls can be next to impossible.
 Also, too many unsuccessful calls can leave you disillusioned and low on confidence, which could affect your motivation to perform.

 An increase in the number of attempts and resources needed to capture leads would also increase the overall cost of the process and minimize the ROI.
 So, if you want your sales and marketing to be much more predictable and scalable apart from functioning 24X7, then you need a better alternative.
 Perhaps, a refined version of cold-calling tactics may help you achieve the desired results.

 In B2B scenario, most of the information required about the company which you want to target is usually available on the internet.
-You can find the latest news about an organization from its press releases, while lot can be learnt about its financial status through the 10K forms, SEC filings, and other related statistics.
+You can find the latest news about an organization from its press releases, while a lot can be learned about its financial status through the 10K forms, SEC filings, and other related statistics.

-You must know that most of your customers are always busy and they might not like to listen to you for long if they aren’t able to figure out the reason of your phone call.
+You must know that most of your customers are always busy and they might not like to listen to you for long if they aren’t able to figure out the reason for your phone call.